TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.iterators.rst

    This iterates over all the payloads in all the subparts of *msg*, returning the string payloads line-by-line.
 It skips over all the subpart headers, and it skips over any subpart with a payload that isn't a Python string.
-This is somewhat equivalent to reading the flat text representation of the message from a file using :meth:`~io.TextIOBase.readline`, skipping over all the intervening headers.
+This is somewhat equivalent to reading the flat text representation of the message kutoka a file using :meth:`~io.TextIOBase.readline`, skipping over all the intervening headers.